krishnasainakka/Mini-Project/README.md

 4. Now your server is ready.
 5. Open any browser and type localhost:8000
 6. Now you can create Account and publish the articles.
-7. You can also use the login credintials available in credentials file to login.

 ## Screenshots